sgmurphy/wordpress-plugins/wpdiscuz/readme.txt

 Please don't forget delete all caches and purge CDN after the update.

+= Comments - wpDiscuz v7.6.23 - 24.08.2024 =

+* Fixed: Issue with "bulk delete comments" via link in the email

 = Comments - wpDiscuz v7.6.22 - 24.07.2024 =

 * Added: A new hook "wpdiscuz_generate_thumbnails_check" to disable thumbnails generation cron